Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 the local validator key.
 Ledger build pre-scans the ordered transaction stream into a build-local index, and `ttEXPORT` apply consumes that pre-scanned witness.
 The index is not an extra consensus input; it is only an efficient lookup over the canonical transaction set.
-Apply re-verifies signer activity and signatures against the parent-ledger active view (or the standalone validator key), and derives the signed target-chain transaction hash from that replayable input.
+Live build/validation re-verifies signer activity through the parent-ledger active view plus current manifest cache (or the standalone validator key), verifies signatures, and derives the signed target-chain transaction hash from that replayable input.
+Historical `LedgerReplay` still verifies signatures and threshold, but it treats the persisted witness as the historical membership source because current manifests may no longer map old rotated signing keys.

 **INV-5 — Store the witness once.**
 The signature witness is canonical input; metadata is output.
 Metadata may carry